shaleenarora4/Internet-Device-Graph/README.md

-# Cycles-remover
+# Implementing Internet Device Graph

-Using Depth First Search Algorithm, read a dataset and add the vertices that are non cyclic and visualise it on Webpage via Flask and Networkx.
+Using Depth First Search Algorithm, read a dataset,add the vertices that are non cyclic and visualise it on Webpage via Flask and Networkx.

 To run the file
 pip install -r prerequisites.txt